Frequently Asked Questions: What Is A Data Analyst?

 If you enjoy analysing and explaining complex data sets, you may consider becoming a data analyst.
 Learning about data analysts can help you determine if you want to pursue a career in this field.
 Understanding this position may help you acquire the skills and experience necessary to become a data analyst.
-In this article, we will explain what is a data analyst, explore the responsibilities of data analysts and provide a comprehensive guide to becoming a data analyst.
+In this article, we explain what is a data analyst, explore the responsibilities of data analysts and provide a comprehensive guide to becoming a data analyst.

 Data analysts often have an in-depth understanding of computer science, business, statistics and mathematics.
 An IT data analyst also typically has a background in data mining and various computer languages, such as Python.
 This allows them to extract important information from complex data sets and communicate that information through visual reports.
 Data analysts often have highly developed interpersonal skills, which helps them explain complex information clearly and accurately.